Skip to main content

 discussing ways to create a more equitable, inclusive work environment with

-national thought leaders Damon Tweedy, Laurita Thomas, and Kathy Obear.
+national thought leaders Damon Tweedy, Laurita Thomas, and Kathy Obear in 2020.

 Panelists agreed that an essential element for a racially just workplace requires the basic human need: a sense of belonging.
 They provided valuable insight on fostering that sense of inclusiveness based on their experience.
 In particular, I was pleased that, along with an exchange of ideas on improving campus policies, promotions, and recruitment, the group talked about aspects of university life that are often overlooked: everyday issues that build barriers in the workplace.
 These seemingly small, incidental matters may not be prominent issues for many academics but negatively impact the workplace environment and should be addressed.